cedeber/concise-rust-book/src/ch01-05-generics-traits-lifetimes.md

 ### Using Trait Bounds to Conditionally Implement Methods

-By using a trait bound with an `impl` block that uses generic type parameters, we can implement methods conditionnally for types that implement the specified traits.
+By using a trait bound with an `impl` block that uses generic type parameters, we can implement methods conditionally for types that implement the specified traits.

 ```rust
 struct Pair<T> {